lirbank/meteor-accounts-merge/README.md

 accounts-merge
 =====================
 Multiple login services for Meteor accounts - enable your users to login to the same account using any login service.

+## Example
+See this [example implementation](https://github.com/lirbank/meteor-accounts-merge-example) to get started.

 ##  Installation
 To enable merging of accounts, add the `accounts-merge` package and at least one login provider package: `accounts-facebook`, `accounts-github`, `accounts-google`, `accounts-meetup`, `accounts-twitter` or `accounts-weibo`.

 Make sure you have [Meteorite](https://github.com/oortcloud/meteorite/) installed, from inside a Meteorite-managed app run: